What type of rental properties do you manage?

 When do you mail the owner’s checks and statements?

-Owners checks are mailed out on or after the 10th of each month but no later than the 15th for that month’s activity.
+Owners checks are mailed out or deposited to their account on or after the 10th of each month but no later than the 15th for that month’s activity.
 Most months, you will have your check and statement in hand by the 12th.

 Can you put my rental proceeds directly into my checking account?